 But Quist knows they’re not the same.
 “They come from a place where there’s no cars, no telephones, no televisions.”
 The islanders lack the necessary tools and knowledge to live in a modern, technological world – in time they can learn, but it appears Mullery is keen to pass the buck.
 Chater is perfect casting as the dispassionate, disinterested official (he’d later pop up as a semi-regular in Callan playing a not dissimilar figure)

-When the islanders lived on St Simon, they formed a perfect unit – everybody knew their place and was content to work hard -but exposure to wider civilisation has begun to fracture this unity.
+When the islanders lived on St Simon, they formed a perfect unit – everybody knew their place and were content to work hard – but exposure to wider civilisation has begun to fracture this unity.
 This is demonstrated by the differing viewpoints of Thomas Prentice (a strong performance from George A. Cooper) and his son Isaac (David Buck).
 Thomas, the headman of the community, wants to keep everybody together, but this seems impossible when there’s no work for them.
 A few people have already begun to seek employment elsewhere and one of them is Isaac.
 He’s found a job at Craxton’s Bakeries and is keen to press ahead.
 He’s not surprised when Quist tells him that the ministry have no plans for them and he’s not bothered either – he believes they need to make their own way.

 Thomas falls ill and dies from what appears to be a bad case of flu.
 The observant viewer should have picked up very early on that John Ridge, who’s been working closely with the islanders for some time, has had the sniffles.
 Although the eventual reveal is somewhat laboured, Quist eventually confirms that as none of the islanders have ever had flu they have no resistance and therefore it could be fatal to them.